Rate Buydown: What It Is and When to Use It

 1-0 Buydown

 In real estate financing, various methods are employed to make loan repayment more manageable for borrowers.
 One such method is the 1-0 buydown.
 This mortgage buydown type allows for a lower interest rate and monthly payments in the first year of the loan, increasing from the second year onward.
-For a 30-year mortgage loan amount of $300,000 at a contract rate of 7% interest, the interest rate would decrease by 1% in the first year, reverting to the original rate in the second year.
+For a 30-year mortgage loan amount of $300,000 at a contract rate of 7% interest, the interest rate would decrease by 1% in the first year, reverting to the original rate when the buydown period ends in the second year.

 2-1 Buydown